Grant-Tao/compiled-leelaz-0.17-for-android-phones/README.md

 leelaz_660  for Redmi Note 7, snapdragon 660 & Android 9.0 (tested, work on all modes)

+sai_970  is https://github.com/sai-dev/sai, for Huawei Kirin 970 && Android 9.0 (tested, work on cpu-only and opencl precision single modes)

 Running under:

 weight file: gzip format (txt not work)